Oseque Silky Bright Enzyme Powder Facial Wash Review

 I used to be a stranger to enzyme powder washes, and Oseque Silky Bright Enzyme Powder Facial Wash was my first product of that kind.
 Now that I’m more experienced with this type of cleanser, I’m excited to have a second bottle of Oseque to use again.

 I received this product for free for a review.
 It can be purchased on Amazon or on Stacy Lash official website.
 Use a 30SKINCARE30 to save 30% on any Oseque products from their Amazon page.
-The code is valid until April 21, 2021.
+The code is still valid as of June 11, 2021.

 Oseque enzyme wash is an extra gentle exfoliating / cleansing product that will slough away dead cells and debris without irritating skin or damaging the barrier.
 The cleanser has a pH of 5.5 and no harsh surfactants.
 It can be used daily, even on sensitive skin.
 I stick to using it a couple times a week, simply because I have other cleansers in my arsenal as well.